FLAME: Frozen Large Language Models Enable Data-Efficient Language-Image Pre-training: Experiments

 \subsection{Zero-shot Image-Text Retrieval}

 \paragraph{Long-Context Retrieval.} FLAME excels in long-context image-text retrieval tasks, as demonstrated by evaluations on ShareGPT4V-val~\cite{chen2023sharegpt4v} and Urban-1k~\cite{zhang2024long-clip}.
 Despite being trained on YFCC15M, FLAME achieves an 87.9\% recall@1 in Urban-1k text-to-image retrieval, representing a 34.6\% improvement over CLIP trained on the much larger WIT-400M dataset.
 Additionally, FLAME demonstrates an average improvement of 14.8\% on ShareGPT4V-val.
-We also re-implement the recent method based on positional encoding interpolation~\cite{zhang2024long-clip}, i.e., pre-training a CLIP model on CC3M and YFCC15M, then using their official code\footnote{\url{https://github.com/beichenzbc/Long-CLIP}} for fine-tuning on ShareGPT4V.
+We also re-implement the recent method based on positional encoding interpolation~\cite{zhang2024long-clip}, i.e., pre-training a CLIP model on CC3M and YFCC15M, then using their official code for fine-tuning on ShareGPT4V.
 The gap in results further demonstrates the advantage of FLAME’s paradigm shift over the interpolation-based architectural change on the standard CLIP text encoder.

 \paragraph{Multilingual Retrieval.} FLAME leverages the intrinsic capabilities of pre-trained LLMs, enabling effective multilingual generalization.
 Although the model is trained on English datasets, it can be directly applied to downstream tasks in multiple languages without additional training.
 We evaluate this multilingual retrieval capability by conducting zero-shot retrieval across 36 languages from the Crossmodal-3600 dataset~\cite{thapliyal2022crossmodal-3600}.
-As shown in Figure~\ref{fig:multilingual}, FLAME outperforms WIT-400M-trained CLIP~\cite{radford2021clip} across all 36 languages.
+As shown in Figure~\ref{fig:multilingual} and Figure C1 in the supplementary materials, FLAME outperforms WIT-400M-trained CLIP~\cite{radford2021clip} across all 36 languages.
 Specifically, FLAME achieves an average image-to-text recall@1 of 51.7\% and text-to-image recall@1 of 49.0\%, surpassing CLIP by margins of 44.4\% and 44.5\%, respectively.
 Notably, FLAME outperforms mSigLIP~\cite{zhai2023siglip}, which is trained on the multilingual WebLI~\cite{chen2023pali} dataset with 100 languages, by 4.3\% in image-to-text recall@1 and 14.6\% in text-to-image recall@1.

 \paragraph{Short-Context Retrieval.} FLAME also significantly outperforms CLIP in short-context retrieval tasks.
 When trained on YFCC15M, it shows an 8.7\%/4.4\% average improvement on MSCOCO/Flickr30k compared to CLIP trained on WIT-400M, as summarized in Table~\ref{tab:zs_r}.
 These results indicate that while FLAME is designed for fine-grained semantic learning of long texts, it also achieves competent representations for context-limited texts, highlighting its potential in more general downstream scenarios.